Trump Orders Largest National Monument Reduction In U.S. History

 The Navajo Nation isn't the only group to announce its intention to sue the Trump administration over his proclamations.
 Conservationists have also voiced their objections — and their plans to bring those objections to court.

+By late Monday, ten conservation groups had filed a lawsuit, alleging that Trump's action was "unlawful" and an abuse of his authority.
+The suit argues that the law "authorizes Presidents to create a national monument; it does not authorize Presidents to abolish them either in whole or in part, as President Trump's action attempts to do."

 "I think the only thing this administration understands is lawsuits," Yvon Chouinard, founder and CEO of outdoor gear company Patagonia, told CNN.
 "We're losing this planet, and we have an evil government.
 And not just the federal government, but wacko politicians out of Utah and places.
 I mean, it's evil.
 And I'm not going to stand back and just let evil win."
+The company is not a party in the conservationists' lawsuit.

 Republicans in Congress have proposed changes to the Antiquities Act, which was originally intended to protect against the looting of ancient artifacts from public land, to make it harder for presidents to use it as a means to create large national monuments.